ovhlabs/knowledge-base/en/_posts/2014-09-25-use-openstack-command-line-tools.markdown

 contains special environments variables which are used by command line clients to authenticate to the server where the service is running.

 Let's start!
-To begin, go to the [expert control panel](https://cloud.runabove.com/horizon/project/access_and_security/), go to __Access & Security__ and switch tab to __API Access__.
+To begin, go to the [OpenStack Horizon panel](https://cloud.runabove.com/horizon/project/access_and_security/), go to __Access & Security__ and switch tab to __API Access__.
 Finally __Download
 OpenStack RC File__ will allow you to retrieve the credentials needed to